CopilotC-Nvim/CopilotChat.nvim/README.md

 #### Commands coming from default prompts

-- `:CopilotChatExplain` - Write an explanation for the active selection as paragraphs of text
+- `:CopilotChatExplain` - Write an explanation for the active selection and diagnostics as paragraphs of text
 - `:CopilotChatReview` - Review the selected code
 - `:CopilotChatFix` - There is a problem in this code.
 Rewrite the code to show it with the bug fixed
 - `:CopilotChatOptimize` - Optimize the selected code to improve performance and readability
 - `:CopilotChatDocs` - Please add documentation comment for the selection
 - `:CopilotChatTests` - Please generate tests for my code
-- `:CopilotChatFixDiagnostic` - Please assist with the following diagnostic issue in file
 - `:CopilotChatCommit` - Write commit message for the change with commitizen convention
 - `:CopilotChatCommitStaged` - Write commit message for the change with commitizen convention